 A retired shorthand typist, Dorothy Barnett, 95, was covered in bed sores when she was transferred back to Alston Cottage Hospital on 23rd March 2010 after a seven day stay in the Carlisle hospital for an endoscopic assessment.
 She died in the early hours of 24th March.

-Mrs Barnett’s daughter Alix Martin is now launching a claim against the North Cumbria University Hospitals NHS Trust on the grounds that its negligent treatment hastened the death of her mother.
+Mrs Barnett’s daughter Alex Martin is now launching a claim against the North Cumbria University Hospitals NHS Trust on the grounds that its negligent treatment hastened the death of her mother.